AxelTB/nejePrint/README.md

 # python3 Neje Printer
 Python 3 based Neje Printer script.

+If the printer is running just pause before running the script.

 Does:
 * Image Conversion (Not square images will be stretched)
 * Image Load